Orange County Elder Abuse Attorney

 Defense strategies are not one-size-fits-all.
 The following are ways in which those who are faced with these types of offenses are able to convince the court that they are not guilty.

 “The Old Lady is Lying!”

 Do you see how this can be difficult to prove?
 Why would an old lady lie about you attacking her?
 Although this can be a difficult scenario to prove, it is surprisingly common.
 Elderly persons are often of unsound mind and can sometimes believe that those who are closest to them are their enemies.
 Dementia, Alzheimer’s, and a number of other debilitating ailments can lead to false accusations of elder abuse and other serious problems.

 Failing eyesight, dementia, or a number of other sicknesses associated with old age can lead an elderly person to mistakenly identify their attacker.
 There have been some situations where the victim identifies the attacker as looking completely different than they actually do.

 “How Can You Say I Did This?
 There is No Evidence!”

 As with other instances involving unsound mind, elderly persons may make wild accusations, often with little evidence to support their claims.
 Regardless, authorities have an obligation to take these situations seriously and charge suspects with crimes under certain circumstances.

-If you or your loved one are facing charges for violating PC 368 and would like to take advantage of a free confidential case evaluation, call (844) 807-8180 today to speak with one of our skilled legal professionals.
-A lawyer from The Law Offices of Randy Collins will help you to evaluate your options and provide you with the information you need during this difficult time.
+If you or your loved one are facing charges for violating PC 368 and would like to take advantage of a free confidential case evaluation, call (844) 807-8180 today to speak with one of our Orange County elder abuse lawyers.
+An experienced PC 368 OC elder abuse lawyer from The Law Offices of Randy Collins will help you to evaluate your options and provide you with the information you need during this difficult time.